Jukung: Type of jukung

-The great Jukung race
+'Great Jukung Race 1988'

-In the late 1980s there was a seafaring journey of over 1000 NM in open outrigger ‘jukung’ canoes by nine crews, who sailed from Bali to Darwin across the Timor Sea.
-Crews were from New Zealand, Australia, USA, England, Japan, France, Germany, The Netherlands and Indonesia.
-This was a three-month expedition masterminded by Bob Hobmann, filmed and made into a documentary called "Passage out of Paradise"; it was featured by the National Geographic Society as "The Great Jukung Race".
-It was the first ever expedition of this kind, following purported Austronesian sailing routes in craft dating 7,000 years old.
+In the late 1980s, a seafaring journey of over 1000 NM in open outrigger ‘jukung’ canoes was undertaken by nine crews, who sailed from Bali to Darwin across the Timor Sea.
+Crews were from New Zealand (Christina Campbell, Simon Kerslake), Australia (Rory McGuiness & Rebecca Scott), USA (Mark Levinson, Katherine Connors), England (Neil Turner, Jo Dadd), Japan (Tacou Ueno & Yoko), France (Jean-Pierre & Poucinette), Germany (Miriam & Peter), The Netherlands(Ine Bolsen & Wim Driessen), and Indonesia.
+The three-month expedition was masterminded by Bob Hobman, filmed and made into a documentary called "Passage out of Paradise", produced by Orana films "The Great Jukung Race 1988".
+It was featured by the National Geographic Society as "The Great Jukung Race".
+It was the first expedition of this kind, following purported Austronesian sailing routes in craft dating 7,000 years old.

-The expedition started in Bali, where once crews were familiar with sailing their Jukungs they embarked on a two-month adventure following the ancient sailing routes used around 1,000 years BC, along the eastern Islands via Komodo Island.
-They completed the journey with a treacherous 5 day sail across the Arafura Sea to Darwin, via the Tiwi Islands.
+The expedition started in Bali, where once crews were familiar with sailing their jukungs they embarked on a two-month adventure following the ancient sailing routes used around 1,000 years BC, along the eastern Islands via Komodo Island.
+They completed the journey with a treacherous 5-day sail across the Arafura Sea to Darwin, via the Tiwi Islands.

-Challenges experienced were storms requiring numerous boat repairs, waterspouts, excessive exposure to sun, heat, or rain, adverse currents & whirlpools.
-Hazards included drifting onto war-torn Timor, unpredictable behaviour/welcome from remote villagers, salt water boils, wound infections, malnutrition, near misses with night-time freighters, sightings of sperm whales and giant white sharks.
-Some sailors were viciously attacked by hornets while preparing to leave a remote beach camp.
-The crews rebelled & unanimously decided to sail as a group, as opposed to racing the final leg of the journey, for safety.
+Challenges experienced were storms requiring numerous boat repairs, waterspouts, excessive exposure to sun, heat, or rain, adverse currents, and whirlpools.
+Hazards included near drifting onto war-torn Timor, unpredictable behaviour/welcome from remote villagers, salt water boils, wound infections, malnutrition, near misses with night-time freighters, and sightings of sperm whales and giant white sharks.
+Some sailors were attacked by a swarm of hornets while preparing to leave a remote beach camp.
+The crews ultimately rebelled & unanimously decided to sail as a group, as opposed to racing the final leg of the journey, for safety reasons.
+They avoided the risk of contact with salt water crocodiles and lethal box jellyfish, common in the Northern Territory coastal waters.

-As a result, all sailors miraculously survived a cyclone of more than 110 km/h winds in their tiny 221 in long, 0.5 m wide primitive bamboo/rope jukungs, although the Australian crew was lost for 2 days, later located by the Australian coastguard, with a smashed jukung washed up on an island.
+All sailors survived a cyclone of more than 110 km/h winds in their tiny 221 in long, 0.5 m wide primitive bamboo/rope jukungs, although the Australian crew were lost for two days; they were later located by the Australian coast guard, with a smashed jukung washed up on an island.

-The fleet of 9 jukungs and 18 international sailors were given a traditional welcome by local Melville Island Aborigines, and successfully reached their final destination of Darwin, Australia.
+The fleet of nine jukungs and 18 international sailors were given a traditional welcome by local Melville Island Aborigines, and successfully reached their final destination of Darwin, Australia.